dtechvision/expocaster/README.md

 # Deployment of Frames and Web

 >Official Expo [Deployment Documentation here](https://vercel.com/docs/cli/deploying-from-cli#deploying-from-local-build-prebuilt) to be used as most up to date document and reference checked if the below doesn't work!

+## Dockerfile - COMING SOON

+>NOT PROVIDED YET

+We are using [NodeJS](#nodejs-with-express) to build the [smallest Dockerfile](https://snyk.io/blog/choosing-the-best-node-js-docker-image/) we can.

+To install Docker on Ubuntu go [here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) also make sure to [use docker group](https://docs.docker.com/engine/install/linux-postinstall/) instead of sudo if possible :)

+Now by building the docker container you can deploy anywhere that supports docker including Kubernetes, DigitalOcean Droplets, Akash.network and the likes.

 ## NodeJS with Express